 There’s a feeling that something is missing and once that thing is added, your users really will start to come.

 Continuing to ship new features is probably the worst thing you can do at this point.

 Why?
-Because it just compounds what the real problem was in the first place, which is that you don’t know what’s wrong.
+Because it just compounds what the real problem was in the first place.
+That you don’t know what’s wrong.
 Are people not interested in your product?
 Is your product good, but missing an important feature?
 Are people just not hearing about your product?
 Are you targeting the wrong audience?

 Most startups that fail don’t know the answer to any of these questions because they were in too much of a rush to release their product in the first place.

 A proper growth hacker looks at any decision that is being considered at a company and asks the following question: How will we know if it’s working?